home / writing

 fn parse_number(s: &str) -> Result<i32, ParseIntError> {

-s.parse() // failure is part of the type, not hidden
+s.parse() // failure is part of the type

 }

-Monads seemed like academic wizardry when I first heard about them, but really they’re just about chaining operations where each step depends on the previous one’s result.
+This honesty extends to how functions compose.
+What seemed like academic wizardry (monads!) turned out to be just chaining operations where each step depends on the previous one’s result.

 // sequential dependency (must be serial)